jayanthsaagar01/retail_sales_predictor/clean_project.md

-# Preparing the Sales Prediction App for Presentation
+# Preparing the Retail Forecaster App for Presentation

 Follow these steps to prepare the project for presentation by removing Replit-specific references and files.